shaswatogplayer/Personal-Finance-Analysis/README.md

 - Interactive **Power BI** dashboards showcasing KPIs, revenue analysis, and expense tracking.
 - Real-time filtering and drill-down functionality in the Power BI dashboard.

-## Data Source
-The data used in this project is sourced from [public financial datasets](https://example.com) and internal company data.

 ## Installation and Usage